Skip to main content

 InstrumentArticle No.Stamp Duty RatePayable By

 Memorandum of Association (MOA)Art.
-39(b)Rs 1,000 (flat)Company
+39(a)Rs 1,000 (flat)Company

 SPICe+ / INC-7 e-FormState-specific duty via MCA portalCompany